hoa2000kxpt/clean-code-remake/README.md

 # Clean Code

-This repository holds the code examples and snapshots as well as any other resources belonging to our ["Clean Code" course](https://acad.link/clean-code).
+This repository holds the code examples and snapshots as well as any other resources belonging to our ["Clean Code" course](https://acad.link/clean-code) and this project will be written in Python entirely.

 # How To Use